angelo-lopez/JDBCMySQL/README.md

 # JDBCMySQL
 DBCMySQLXMLInsert Class:

-Reads the contents of an xml file and inserts the records to a table named "employees".
+Reads the contents of an xml file and inserts the elements to a table named "employees".

 Schema: classicmodels
 Database: MySQL Community Server